-To the best of our knowledge, the state-of-the-art rateless codes employ a fixed degree distribution [6]; i.e. the degree distribution used for coining the degree d_c for each transmitted bit is time invariant and thus channel-independent.
-Consequently, such rateless codes, can only alter the number of bits transmitted in order to cater for the variations of the channel conditions encountered.
-A fixed-rate code having a specific rate R, can only attain an arbitrarily low outage probability at a particular channel condition.
-By the same token, rateless codes having a fixed degree distribution $\delta_i(x)$ are sub-optimal in the sense that they are only capable of realizing codes having rates that are arbitrarily close to the capacity for a narrow range of channel SNRs.
-Nevertheless, this plausible argument still suggests that having at least partial channel state information at the transmitter is still mandatory, in order to find and use the optimal degree distribution.
+To the best of our knowledge, the state-of-the-art rateless codes employ a fixed degree distribution [6]; i.e. the degree distribution used for coining the degree $d_c$ for each transmitted bit is time invariant and thus channel-independent.
+Consequently, such rateless codes, can only alter the number of bits transmitted (i.e. the code-rate) in order to cater for the variations of the channel conditions encountered.
+However, it was shown in [21] that a degree distribution designed for rateless coded transmissions over time-varying noisy channels will depend on the underlying channel characteristics, and therefore a fixed degree distribution can never be optimal at all code rates.